iamskok/docker-unbound-pihole/README.md

 ## DNS Benchmark

-To check performace of this setup versus popular DNS server:
+To check performace of this setup vs popular DNS server:

-* login into PiHole
+* Login into PiHole.
-* navigate to Settings > DNS
+* Navigate to Settings > DNS.
-* select predefined Upstream DNS Servers you want to benchmark against
+* Select predefined upstream DNS servers you want to benchmark against.
-* install [namebench](https://github.com/catap/namebench) script(or similar)
+* Install [namebench](https://github.com/catap/namebench) or similar script
 and execute it.
+Alternatively use PiHole for 24 hours.
-* execute `docker ps -a` and find PiHole container id
+* Find PiHole container id `docker ps -a`.
-* execute `docker exec -it <container-id> sh` to access the container
+* Access PiHole container `docker exec -it <container-id> sh`.
-* execute `echo ">forward-dest >quit" | nc 127.0.0.1 4711` to get percentage
+* Execute `echo ">forward-dest >quit" | nc 127.0.0.1 4711` to get percentage
-of forwards to each server (There is a performance algorithm that will favor the best performers.
+of forwards to each server (PiHole has an algorithm which will favor the best performers.
 The best performers will get the most forwards.)

 ## Links